 I was looking forward to dinner but I was called away with the supper fire just lit.
-Peter arrived on his bicycle in the grey evening with lighting renting the sky behind him.
+Peter arrived on his bicycle in the grey evening with lightning renting the sky behind him.
 His wife Grace had just been discharged from the maternity hospital and was waiting on the side of the road in Knysna with their two-day-old baby in her arms.
-She was only supposed to be out tomorrow.
-But it happened today – with no cellphone coms for her to tell him exactly where she was.
-She’d had enough battery to get hold of Peter’s brother in Plett (where there is a coms bubble because the towers still have battery); he managed somehow to get Peter the message.
+She was only supposed to be let out tomorrow.
+But it happened today – with no cellphone coms for her to tell Peter exactly where she was.
+She’d only had enough battery to get hold of Peter’s brother in Plett (where there is a working coms bubble because the towers still have battery); he managed somehow to get Peter the message.

-Peter got on his bicycle and sped the 10kms from his house to our farm to ask for help.
+Peter got on his bicycle and sped the 10 kms from his house to our farm to ask for help.

-So I found myself driving through the darkening night with Peter to the next town over, where Grace was waiting on the side of the road outside the hospital – except that she wasn’t.
+So I found myself driving through the darkening night with Peter to the next town over, where Grace was waiting on the side of the road outside the hospital … Except that she wasn’t.